0xStabby/JoeBot/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Compliments people when I type "/joe" For memes
+- [x] Compliments people when users type "/joe"
+- [x] Shares tiktok video and link from users type "/tiktok"

 See the [open issues](https://github.com/0xStabby/JoeBot/issues) for a full list of proposed features (and known issues).